jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 Now removed `formatUserInfo` was using a function from module `Emoji`.
 And that was the last usage of that import in the module.

-In JavaScript, importing a module can cause side-effects.
+In JavaScript, importing a module can cause side effects.
 Meaning that to be safe, we could only remove from the import declaration the assignment to a name.

 ```js
 import defaultExport from 'module-name'